-Glenn Denomme, chief engineer, hybrid powertrain programs explains the difference between a straight hybrid and a two-mode hybrid
+Glenn Denomme, chief engineer, hybrid powertrain programs explain the difference between a straight hybrid and a two-mode hybrid

 Combine the advanced technology with a proven transmission that optimizes city and highway driving.